mrprajesh/rajzsite/content/pages/about.md

 As I have an innate tendency to tinker and fix things, it adds more value to our time-bound projects to quickly resolve infrastructure issues and focus on research.
-I always document my technical endeavours on [my blog](https://mrprajesh.co.in/blog) for later reference, which is helpful for other members of our group and me.
+I always document my technical encounters on [my blog](https://mrprajesh.co.in/blog) for later reference, which is/was helpful for other members of our group and me.

 <!--
 Since I work at the intersection of both theory and practice,